andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 H^{\otimes 3} |0\rangle^{\otimes 3} = \frac{1}{\sqrt{8}} (|000\rangle + |001\rangle + |010\rangle + |011\rangle + |100\rangle + |101\rangle + |110\rangle + |111\rangle)
 $$

+In Qulacs we can create a quantum circuit and add quantum gates to it.
+The uniform superposition state can be created as follows:
 ```python
 from qulacs import QuantumCircuit
 from qulacsvis import circuit_drawer